Effective results on the Skolem Problem for linear recurrence sequences: Introduction

-Linear recurrence sequences appear almost everywhere in mathematics and computer science, and they have been studied for a very long time; see \cite{EPSW} for a deep and extensive introduction.
-In this paper, we focus on several decision problems relating to such sequences over the complex numbers $\C$.
+Linear recurrence sequences (LRS) appear almost everywhere in mathematics and computer science, and they have been studied for a very long time; see \cite{EPSW} for a deep and extensive introduction.
+In this paper, we focus on the \textit{Skolem Problem}, which asks whether there is a zero term in a given LRS.